riazhedayati/beautiful-jekyll/_posts/2017-01-08-predict-song-genre-pt2.md

 ---
 layout: post
-title: Predicting Song Genre using Lyrics (part 2)
+title: Can a song's lyrics predict it's genre? (part 2)
 subtitle: Cleaning and Exploration in R
 ---